2006 Tampa Bay Buccaneers season: Offseason

-In the 2006 NFL Draft, the Buccaneers used their first pick on Oklahoma Guard Davin Joseph.
-They then used their next pick on Boston College OT Jeremy Trueblood.
-The rest of their picks included Notre Dame WR Maurice Stovall, Penn St. CB Alan Zemaitis, Stanford DE Julian Jenkins, Toledo QB Bruce Gradkowski, North Carolina St. TE T.J.
-Williams (who was lost for the upcoming season to injury when he tore his right Achilles tendon the week of June 19), Oregon CB Justin Phinisee, Clemson DE Charles Bennett, and Michigan TE Tim Massaquoi.
+In the 2006 NFL draft, the Buccaneers used their first pick on Oklahoma Guard Davin Joseph.
+They then used their next pick on Boston College offensive tackle Jeremy Trueblood.
+The rest of their picks included Notre Dame wide receiver Maurice Stovall, Penn State cornerback Alan Zemaitis, Stanford defensive end Julian Jenkins, Toledo quarterback Bruce Gradkowski, North Carolina State tight end T.J.
+Williams (who was lost for the upcoming season to injury when he tore his right Achilles tendon the week of June 19), Oregon cornerback Justin Phinisee, Clemson defensive end Charles Bennett, and Michigan tight end Tim Massaquoi.

 After a potential season-ending injury to backup quarterback Luke McCown, the Buccaneers signed veteran quarterback Jay Fiedler to back up Chris Simms on June 29.
 The signing maintains the four-deep status of the backup quarterback position, as Tim Rattay, Jared Allen, and Bruce Gradkowski are still on the roster (as of July 18).
 Additionally, the team signed two-year veteran tight end Matt Kranchick to replace T.J.
 Williams, who was lost for the season due to injury, as noted above.